 When we got ready to leave Eddie rode with us to the outskirts of the town to a roadside market and purchased a Jackfruit so I could have the experience.
 He warned me that I should wear gloves when cutting the jackfruit as it has a very sticky latex type sap that sticks to everything it touches including the knife and your hands.

 We got home late and set the jackfruit in the kitchen.
 The next morning there was this odd, rather nasty smell in our kitchen.
 I thought the garbage was smelling but no, it was the Jackfruit.
 Farrell refused to cut the thing open so it was left to me to have the Jackfruit experience.
+I got on the internet and found a video tutorial on cutting jackfruit (who puts this stuff on the internet anyway).
+I got some news paper and covered the counter put oil on the knife and my hands as a precaution (the sap) and attacked the giant green thing.

 "Jackfruit is the largest tree-borne fruit in the world, reaching 80 pounds in weight and up to 36 inches long and 20 inches in diameter.
 The exterior of the compound fruit is green or yellow when ripe.
 The interior consists of large edible bulbs of yellow, banana-flavored flesh that encloses a smooth, oval, light-brown seed.
 The seed is 3/4 to 1-1/2 inches long and 1/2 to 3/4 inches thick and is white and crisp within.
 There may be 100 or up to 500 seeds in a single fruit, which are viable for no more than three or four days.
 When fully ripe, the unopened jackfruit emits a strong disagreeable odor, resembling that of decayed onions, while the pulp of the opened fruit smells of pineapple and banana."
 (Wikipedia )